Psalm 74

 Notes

-This passage is among the most vivid descriptions of sacrilege in the Hebrew Bible.
 The enemies שָׁאֲגוּ ("roared") — the verb used of lions — in מוֹעֵד ("the meeting place"), God's appointed assembly.
-They have replaced Israel's אֹתוֹת ("signs," the symbols of covenant worship) with their own pagan אֹתוֹת ("signs, battle standards").
-The painful wordplay is exact in Hebrew — the same word for both — suggesting a diabolical replacement theology.
+They have replaced Israel's אֹתוֹת ("signs," the symbols of covenant worship) with their own אֹתוֹת ("signs, battle standards").
+The wordplay is exact in Hebrew — the same word for both — a bitter irony: where God's signs once gathered a people, the enemy's signs now mark conquest.

-Verses 5-6 use a woodcutter simile: the enemy came at the temple's elaborate carved woodwork the way a man comes at a forest with an axe.
-The temple Solomon built was famous for its cedar paneling and carved cherubim, palm trees, and flowers (1 Kings 6:29-36).
-Now the פִּתּוּחֶיהָ יָחַד בְּכַשִּׁיל וְכֵילַפּוֹת יַהֲלֹמוּן — "all its carved work they smash together with hatchets and picks."
-The contrast between the years of craftsmanship that went into the temple and the speed of its destruction is devastating.
+Verses 5–6 press the woodcutter simile: the enemy set upon the temple's carved woodwork the way a man comes at a forest with an axe.
+Solomon's temple was renowned for its cedar paneling and intricate carvings of cherubim, palm trees, and flowers (1 Kings 6:29-36).
+Now פִּתּוּחֶיהָ יָחַד בְּכַשִּׁיל וְכֵילַפּוֹת יַהֲלֹמוּן — "all its carved work they smash together with hatchets and picks."
+The years of artistry reduced to rubble in hours.

-Verse 9 marks the most painful moment of the lament: אֹתוֹתֵינוּ לֹא רָאִינוּ אֵין עוֹד נָבִיא — "our signs we do not see; there is no longer a prophet."
-The double silence is crushing: no miraculous signs, no prophetic word.
-This is the dark night of the soul at a national level.
-God has gone quiet.
-The silence of God in catastrophe is one of the most profound human experiences addressed in Scripture.
-The parallel in Lamentations 2:9 — "her king and princes are in exile, the law is no more, and her prophets find no vision from the LORD" — confirms the exilic setting and the shared theological crisis.
+Verse 9 lands as the nadir of the lament: אֹתוֹתֵינוּ לֹא רָאִינוּ אֵין עוֹד נָבִיא — "our signs we do not see; there is no longer a prophet."
+No miraculous sign, no prophetic word — a double silence.
+This is the dark night of the soul at a national scale.
+The parallel in Lamentations 2:9 — "her king and princes are in exile, the law is no more, and her prophets find no vision from the LORD" — confirms both the exilic setting and the depth of the shared crisis.

 The Appeal to Creation (vv.
 10-17)